-- 1. That BIC Reserve be retained as the location for the staging of the outdoor community cinemas; - Closer scrutiny in regards to noise levels meeting statutory requirements and that Movies by Burswood Inc. be required to demonstrate how it will manage noise levels; - Implementation of mandatory aesthetic improvements regarding the presentation of the temporary outdoor movie structure; - Town agreeing to meet waste management costs along with in-kind costs for utilities, grounds maintenance, cleaning and promotions; - Licence fee be set at \$1 per year payable on demand; - 6.
-Other covenants of the existing Licence, including but not exclusively, noise limits, indemnifying the Town, procuring required insurances and acquiring necessary permits, being retained; and - 7.
-That the future staging of the outdoor community cinemas be included in the review of the entire 2020 events program.
+- 1. That BIC Reserve be retained as the location for the staging of the outdoor community cinemas; - Closer scrutiny in regards to noise levels meeting statutory requirements and that Movies by Burswood Inc. be required to demonstrate how it will manage noise levels; - Implementation of mandatory aesthetic improvements regarding the presentation of the temporary outdoor movie structure; - 4.
+That Town Staff hold planning meetings with Movies by Burswood Inc. to workshop strategies on adhering to acceptable noise levels, implementation of a communications strategy to local residents impacted by the movie screenings and improving the aesthetic presentation of the cinemas such as the implementation of a community arts project; - Town agreeing to meet waste management costs along with in-kind costs for utilities, grounds maintenance, cleaning and promotions; - 6.
+Licence fee be set at \$1 per year payable on demand; - 7.
+Other covenants of the existing Licence, including but not exclusively, noise limits, indemnifying the Town, procuring required insurances and acquiring necessary permits, being retained; and

+8. That the future staging of the outdoor community cinemas be included in the review of the entire 2020 events program.
 The review is to include an assessment of alternative locations to the BIC Reserve.